sunshinejr/SwiftyUserDefaults/README.md

 let colorKey = DefaultsKey<String>("color")
 ```

-Just create a `DefaultsKey` object, put the value type in square bracket and the key name in parentheses and you're good to go.
+Just create a `DefaultsKey` object, put the value type in angled brackets and the key name in parentheses and you're good to go.

 You can now use the global `Defaults` object: